Bridge Between Continents Travel Guide

 When was the bridge built?

-The Icelandic Road and Coastal Administration built the bridge in 2002 to highlight the geographic significance of the area.
-It was also intended to promote geological tourism in the Reykjanes Peninsula.
+The Icelandic Road and Coastal Administration built the bridge in 2002 to highlight the area's geology and to promote geological tourism on the Reykjanes Peninsula.

 Link to appstore phone